pan-dora/apix-image-services/acrepo-mods-xml-service/README.md

 The application can be configured by creating the following configuration file `$KARAF_HOME/etc/edu.amherst.acdc.mods.cfg`.
 The following values are available for configuration:

-In the event of failure, the maximum number of times a redelivery will be attempted.

-    error.maxRedeliveries=10

 The location of the XSLT document.
 This can be a file path (using the `file:` prefix) or an external URL (e.g. using a `http:` scheme).
 Without a prefix, the XSL file will